awoldt/awoldt/README.md

 My name is Alex and I'm a passionate Software Developer

 Some of my skills include:
-- JavaScript/TypeScript
+- JavaScript / TypeScript
 - React
 - C#
-- Nodejs
+- Nodejs / Deno / Bun
 - .NET
-- AWS
-- Google Cloud

 Feel free to check out some of my repos and connect with me on LinkedIn!